gatecrasher777/ytcog-dl/README.md

                         * ${...}                - you can use any other video/channel/search info properties
                        The default filename is "${author}_${datetime}_${title}_${id}_${videoQuality}_${videoCodec}_${audioCodec}"

-    --mediaBitrate  -b highest|lowest - prefered bitrate when quality of two streams is equal - default: highest
+    --mediaBitrate  -M highest|lowest - prefered bitrate when quality of two streams is equal - default: highest

     --metadata      -m author|title|description|keywords|published|comment|key [string] - video property to embed in downloaded file
                        one or more (i.e. -m author -m title) of